-Jumping ahead a little of the present confusion, we can say that the time and speed of a small ball or particle no longer depend on the point of reference as long as the measurements are carried out rather on the speed of the point of observation.
+Jumping ahead a little of the present confusion, we can say that the time and speed of a small ball or particle no only depend on the point of reference but also on the speed of the point of observation.
 That is, a ball can travel with different temporal speed simultaneously and all of them so calmly!

 In short, a fair number of bizarre things can occur, and they occur because of the excessive philosophical and mathematical influence in relativistic physics.

-From an objective point of view, as far as I know not even one object has yet to travel in time nor suddenly appear or disappear due to having a distinct temporal speed.
+From an objective point of view, as far as we know not even one object has yet to travel in time nor suddenly appear or disappear due to having a distinct temporal speed.

 A significant weakness that relativistic physics has is that it does not explain what mechanisms affect the atomic clocks in a spacecraft that result in their desynchronization with their brothers on Earth and, of course, it does not recognize that it is dealing with a measurement error.